 She was awarded a Society-in Science, Branco Weiss Fellowship in 2013.
 Chinyere extended her previous research and developed her current research firstly, as a postdoctoral fellow at the Wellcome Trust Sanger Institute (2012-2014) and then as a Research Associate at the Department of Medicine, University of Cambridge (2015-2017).

-Chinyere joined the University of Surrey in February 2017.
+Chinyere joined the University of Surrey as an Academic Fellow in February 2017.

 Areas of specialism